 If you were driving a company vehicle and were within the scope of your employment, the damages will be paid through workers’ compensation and will usually amount to less than through a regular claim.
 If you were hit by a company vehicle, the company could be held liable.

-If you are a Miami resident in a similar situation and need legal help, do not hesitate to call us at 305.416.9805 or visit our office in Miami.
+If you are a Miami resident in a similar situation and need legal help, do not hesitate to call The Law Offices of Sean M. Cleary.